Droppe/Loader/README.md

 # Loader

-Loader require()s files based on glob pattern matching.
+A very simple loader to require() based on glob pattern matching.

 ## Installation